 It is true that Europe (except perhaps Scandinavia) is not known for its optimistic spirit.
 Why not try to change that?

 There is a multitude of ways of looking at the prism of everyday life from a new, more positive angle:

-- Avoid over-consumption of content on social networks, and prefer more reliable sources such as major national newspapers.
+- Avoid over-consumption of content on social networks, and try getting your news from more reliable sources such as major national newspapers.

 - Have fun at work, especially by avoiding "Zoom fatigue" with laughter, events, actors who come to refresh your meetings, conferences, and even your video conferences!

-- Follow "Happy broadcasts"; those few media that only broadcast positive information, so you don't see the glass only half empty any more
+- Follow "Happy broadcasts;" those few media outlets that only broadcast positive information, so you go from seeing the glass as half-empty to seeing it as half-full.

 - Rationalize the world around you (we recommend the book The Rational Optimist): we live in the most peaceful time in history, the infant mortality rate is at its lowest in the world.

-- You can also use this time of slowdown and take a break, for your own interest, your personal or professional life, get your head out of the handlebars and take the necessary distance to realign yourself with your goals and enjoy your family.
+- You can also use this time of industry slowdown and take a break, for your own mental health.
+Make sure you're drawing a line between your personal and professional life and take the necessary space to refocus on goals and enjoy your family.

 Okay, but what about business?

 As far as business is concerned, we agree, some sectors are in great distress and can do nothing about it, notably restaurants, hotels and of course the event industry.

 Nevertheless, as in every upheaval, several positive things can happen for you: the market can, for example, find itself skimmed (with less competition).

 In other cases, such as in events, flexibility is a must, and we adapt to the context by offering videoconferencing solutions, virtual or hybrid events, to keep a crucial sector alive for all companies.